 3 Art and design curriculum planning

 3.1 Art and design is a foundation subject in the National Curriculum.
-At Faith Primary School we use the national scheme of work as the basis for our curriculum planning in art and design.
-Much of our teaching of art and design is done as part of our cross curricular programme.
-We have adapted the national scheme to our particular circumstances in that we use the local environment as the starting point for some aspects of our work.
+At Faith Primary School we use the National Curriculum as the basis for our curriculum planning in art and design.
+Much of our teaching of art and design is done as part of our cross curricular programme, as such we adapt it to suit our particular circumstances in that we use the local environment as the starting point for some aspects of our work.

-3.2 We carry out the curriculum planning in art and design in three phases: long-term, medium-term and short-term.
-Our long-term plan maps out the themes covered in each term during the key stage.
+3.2 We carry out the curriculum planning in art and design in medium-term.
+Our Art coordinator has a long-term plan mapped out to ensure coverage across the Key Stages and whole school.
 Our subject leader devises this plan in conjunction with teaching colleagues in each year group.

 3.3 Our medium-term plans, which we are part of our cross curricular work, give details of each unit of work for each term.
 These plans define what we will teach, and ensure an appropriate balance and distribution of work across each term.
 The subject leader is responsible for keeping and reviewing these plans in conjunction with the class teachers.

-3.4 Class teachers complete a daily plan for each art and design lesson.
-These list the specific learning objectives and expected outcomes, and give details of how to teach the lessons.
-The class teacher keeps these individual plans, and the class teacher and subject leader often discuss them on an informal basis.

-3.5 We plan the activities in art and design so that they build on the children’s prior learning.
+3.4 We plan the activities in art and design so that they build on the children’s prior learning.
 While we give children of all abilities the opportunity to develop their skills, knowledge and understanding, we also plan progression into the scheme of work, so that there is an increasing challenge for the children as they move up through the school.

 4 The Foundation Stage

-4.1 We encourage creative work in Foundation , as this is part of the Foundation Stage of the National Curriculum.
+4.1 We encourage creative work in Foundation Stage, as this is part of the Foundation Stage of the National Curriculum.
 We relate the children’s creative development to the objectives set out in the Early Learning Goals, which underpin the curriculum planning for children aged three to five.
 The children’s learning includes art, music, dance, role-play and imaginative play.
 The range of experience encourages children to make connections between one area of learning and another, and so extends their understanding.

 4.2 We provide a rich environment in which we encourage and value creativity.
 Children are engaged in a wide range of activities, and their responses involve the various senses.
 We give them the opportunity to work alongside artists and other adults.
 The activities that they take part in are imaginative and enjoyable.